Korkino constituency

 The Korkino constituency (No.191 (Note: Sovetsky constituency No.186 in 1993–2007)) is a Russian legislative constituency in Chelyabinsk Oblast.
 The constituency covers southern Chelyabinsk and its suburbs, including Kopeysk, Korkino and Yemanzhelinsk, as well as areas to the south and south-east of the city.

-The constituency has been represented since 2021 by A Just Russia – For Truth deputy Valery Gartung, seven-term State Duma member and businessman, previously representing this seat in 1997–2007, who won the open seat, succeeding one-term United Russia incumbent Anatoly Litovchenko.
+The constituency has been represented since 2021 by A Just Russia deputy Valery Gartung, seven-term State Duma member and businessman, previously representing this seat in 1997–2007, who won the open seat, succeeding one-term United Russia incumbent Anatoly Litovchenko.
 Gartung has been chairing the Duma Committee on Protection of Competition since its creation in October 2021.